onemok/PHYS4300-Numerical-Methods-and-Scientific-Computation/Project 1/README.md

 # Project 1: Newton-Raphson method

-This project was to use the Newton-Raphson method to find solutions of a function.
+Use the Newton-Raphson method to find solutions of a function.

 ## Description

-Develop c++ and python codes to find all real solutions of
+Develop c++ codes to find all real solutions of

 <p align="center">
     $f(x)=tanh(ax)−x=0,$